gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The SCTP protection engine performs protection operations on the whole unprotected SCTP packet payload, i.e., all chunks after the SCTP common header.
-Information protection is kept during the lifetime of the Association and no information is sent unprotected except than the initial SCTP handshake, the SCTP common Header, the SCTP CRYPTO chunk header and the SHUTDOWN-COMPLETE chunk.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except than the initial SCTP handshake, the SCTP common Header, the SCTP CRYPTO chunk header and the SHUTDOWN-COMPLETE chunk.

-SCTP CRYPTO chunk capability is agreed by the peers at the initialization of the SCTP Association, during that phase the peers exchange information about the protection engine availability.
+SCTP CRYPTO chunk capability is agreed by the peers at the initialization of the SCTP association, during that phase the peers exchange information about the protection engine availability.
 Once the peers have agreed on what protection to use, the SCTP hosts start sending SCTP Encrypted chunks containing the initialization